AishwaryaGhatole/solar-system/README.md

 An interactive, 3D Solar System simulation built using **Three.js**.
 Explore the planets, hover to reveal names, control orbital speeds, and enjoy smooth animations.

-## Step to run the code in your own local machines
+## Step to run the code in your own Local Machines

 1. Once the Zip file is downloaded in your local machines, extract all files.